HaydenBL/midi2smw/README.md

 locally if you want to tweak something yourself.

 ### TODO
-* Figure out how to automatically calculate how many ticks corresponds to a 64th note (currently hardcoded for the file I'm working with while building it)
 * Output to a file
 * Optimize outputs (loops, dotted notes)
 * Import file and whatever else from command line argument (currently hardcoding path)